valentin-harrang/headless-app/README.md

 Here are the `docker-compose` built images:

-* `db`: This is the MySQL database container (can be changed to postgresql or whatever in `docker-compose.yml` file),
+* `db`: This is the Postgres database container (can be changed to postgresql or whatever in `docker-compose.yml` file),
 * `php`: This is the PHP-FPM container including the application volume mounted on,
 * `nginx`: This is the Nginx webserver container in which php volumes are mounted too,